jumpinjackie/forge-e33-mod/DESIGN_SPEC.md

 Used as part of edition card list in Forge context and in the CardConjurer context.

-### ArtImage (`[ArtImage]`)

-The path to the source artwork for this card.
-Must be a relative path to the custom set root.

-Used only in the CardConjurer context.

 ### ArtNotes (`[ArtNotes]`)

 Free-form text describing the desired art for this card.